 A lot of YouTubers started with their phone’s camera.
 Most modern smartphone cameras can record 1080p HD video, so be sure you really need to buy a camera in the first place if you want to start video blogging on YouTube.

-If you have an IPhone, HTC One, LG or Samsung phone it’s probable that you already got a great camera in your hands.
-These phones are between the best vlogging cameras for beginners because of their high-quality recording and DSLR-like adaptability.
+If you have an iPhone, HTC One, LG or Samsung phone it’s probable that you already got a great camera in your hands.
+These phones are among the best vlogging cameras for beginners because of their high-quality recording.

 You can try your phone’s camera without buying any other additional equipment and see if you think it’s good for starting.

-However, the downside of smartphone recording is that their audio recording is pretty bad, so it’s probable that you’ll end up buying a mic and getting a tripod to make things more comfortable.
+However, the downside of smartphone recording is that their audio recording is pretty bad, so you’ll need to buy a mic and get a tripod to make things more comfortable.

-Nevertheless, these gadgets can fit a budget pretty well
+Nevertheless, these gadgets can fit a tight budget pretty well

 If you already own an expensive phone, you only need to invest in these add-ons that will cost you less than $100.